Grad Semester Programs:

 The PDA academic calendar begins in April and ends in December.
 Students who enroll at PDA during AU's fall semester (in August) are encouraged to participate in one of the fall research trips.

-- Students are registered through the SIS Office of International Program Development for 9 SIS credits.
+- Students are registered through the SIS Office of International Programs for 9 SIS credits.
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.

 - Students are required to meet with their AU academic advisor and obtain formal pre-approval before enrolling at PDA.
 This ensures that all credits earned on the Program can be applied toward the student’s AU degree.